 Physical Health Assessment (PHA)

-- All soldiers must complete Part I of their PHA online prior to making an appointment
+- All soldiers must complete Part I of their PHA online.

 - Soldiers over the age of 40 will need labs and an ECG prior to their appointment